Saint Johns

 February 18, 2004

-I got goose bumps reading that eloquent letter.
+I got goose bumps reading this eloquent letter.
+Somebody put a lot of thought into this effort.

 I immediately sent the following letter to Mr. Allman, the Headmaster.